 What is the benefit of admitting TICs?

-The benefit for the offender of asking for other offences to be taken into consideration is that it eliminates the risk of him later being prosecuted and convicted of those offences individually.
-Therefore, it protects from the full sentence for the individual offences while allowing him to ‘clean the slate’ so that at the end of his sentence, having admitted their offences, he can put his past behind him.
+The benefit for the offender of TICs is that it eliminates the risk of him later being prosecuted and convicted of those offences individually.
+Therefore, it protects him from the full sentence for the individual offences while allowing him to ‘clean the slate’ so that at the end of his sentence, having admitted their offences, he can put his past behind him.